 Every successful partner marketing program can benefit from a solid playbook – a set of guiding frameworks and tools to manage partnerships systematically.
 Here, we’ll outline three key components of a partner marketing playbook:

 Not all potential partners are equal.
 A Partner Scoring Matrix is a simple tool to quantitatively evaluate and compare partner prospects.
 By scoring each candidate on a set of criteria, you can prioritize those partnerships most likely to succeed.
-Key factors to include:

 A strong playbook helps manage partnerships systematically.
 Here are three key components: